evolvedbinary/docker-puppet-lint/README.md

 docker tag evolvedbinary/puppet-lint:4.2.4 evolvedbinary/puppet-lint:latest
 ```

-NOTE: You should check the version numbers above match the version numbers in the `Dockerfile` first!
+**NOTE**: You should check the version numbers above match the version numbers in the `Dockerfile` first!

 ### Publishing the Image
 To publish the image to Docker Hub, you can run: